LKremer/scbs/docs/tutorial.md

 3. use `scbs scan` to discover variably methylated regions (VMRs) in the genome, or alternatively provide your own regions of interest
 4. use `scbs matrix` to receive a methylation matrix analogous to the count matrix in scRNA-seq
 5. use the methylation matrix for downstream analysis such as dimensionality reduction and clustering
+6. optionally use `scbs diff` to find differentially methylated regions (DMRs) between two groups of cells

 ### What you will need